In today's Stoicism breakdown, we will decode Chapter 5 from Epictetus' handbook.

 This model applies to fear of death, but also other events and emotions which include frustration, anger, and unhappiness.

-The wise Stoic understands that unpleasant emotions are not caused by other people or the world, but instead it is their own judgements which disturb them.
+The wise Stoic understands that unpleasant emotions are not caused by other people or the world, but instead it is their own judgments that disturb them.

 II/ The 3 Levels of Wise Interpretation

 - Ignorant person: Blames others and the world for their misery.